 - To incorporate the osteopathic vision of seeing every patient not as an illness, but as a unique individual whose health depends on medical, family and social determinants.

 To meet our mission we have both unique rotations specific to our track and ongoing experiences during every block of residency.
 In regard to unique blocks, there are five in total.

 - Intern year residents spend one block learning about community /Osteopathic population health and advocacy while experiencing a detailed introduction to pediatric OMM in our clinic.
-They also spend one block with our Pediatric Surgery group, with a focus on diagnosing and managing common pediatric surgical problems, with an emphasis on taking care of children with complex medical issues.

 - During second year our residents spend one block doing OMM, with 6-7 half days weekly of pediatric OMM clinic per week and additional time to work on an OMM focused scholarly activity.
 They also spend a block doing a rural medicine rotation.